Form Builder Pro Tips

 The Basics: Fields

-This article will not go too deep into how to make the form fields functional.
-This is adequately covered in the simPRO help guide articles and Pro Suite already has a growing list of functional templates here to get you started.
+This article will not go too deep into how form fields work.
+This is adequately covered in the simPRO help guide.
+In a nutshell:

-The dynamic content of the form (customer name, quote number, prices etc) can be populated using the fields on the top left of the Form Builder.
+The dynamic content of the form (customer name, quote number, prices etc) is populated using fields accessible on the top left of the Form Builder.
+For example, ${Quote:OrderNo} will be replaced with the actual quote order number.

-Content that needs to be listed (e.g. cost centres, parts, test readings, etc) must be surrounded by start and end fields.
+Content that is to be listed (e.g. cost centres, parts, test readings, etc) must be surrounded by start and end fields.
 These start and end fields open and close the loop, and will not show on the form.
+For example, this will list all section names: ${Quote:Section:Start}

+How to list parts and quantities in simPRO Form Builder.
 Conditional fields start with "if" and will only show if there is data or the argument is true.
+The example below will only show content within the loop if it has an order number.
+If not, it will show nothing at all. ${Quote:OrderNo:StartIf}

 Alright, let's get into it.